 Reporting Guidelines and checklists have been developed for a wide variety of research types and study designs which set up the most important things readers need to know about your work.

-EQUATOR have created a simple flow chart to help authors, editors and peer reviewers find the most appropriate checklist and reporting guideline.
+In 2015, EQUATOR created a simple flow chart to help authors, editors and peer reviewers find the most appropriate checklist and reporting guideline.

 We collaborated with Penelope Research to develop an online wizard based on this chart.
 The first version of the EQUATOR wizard was piloted by BioMed Central in February 2016.
-It was embedded it in the submission system for four BMC journals and the promising results of a before-and-after analysis were published in Research Integrity and Peer Review in December 2017.
+It was embedded into the submission system for four BMC journals and the promising results of a before-and-after analysis were published in Research Integrity and Peer Review in December 2017.